jonorichards/jonorichards.github.io/_projects/2025-01-30-BrowniesAdventure.md

 ## Brownie's Adventure - The Final Resolution

-I'm currently contracted by [Beardy Ramblin' Games](https://richbrown.uk/brg) here in Sheffield to provide sound design and audio mixing for an upcoming adventure game.
+I'm currently working with [Beardy Ramblin' Games](https://richbrown.uk/brg) here in Sheffield to provide sound design and audio mixing for an upcoming adventure game.
 The game is the third part of a trilogy featuring the comedic adventures of Brownie, a Wizard of dubious talent.
 Based partly in Sheffield/The Peak District and partly in a magical dimention, a bit like me really..it's been a lot of fun to work on!
 As a veteran Point & Click Adventure fan, it's a real treat to be working on this project, for the nostalgia and to be working alongside the talented  [Rich Brown](https://richbrown.uk).